ali-bahrainian/arithmetic-icl-interpretability/README.md

 pip install -r requirements.txt
 ```

-To use the **information flow routes** approach, you also need to install the `llm-transparency-tool` directly from its repository.
+To use the **information flow routes** approach, it is also necessary to install the `llm-transparency-tool` directly from its repository.

 ```bash
 git clone https://github.com/facebookresearch/llm-transparency-tool.git